accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 # Deep Learning by means of Design Pattern

+- Python demo to verify effectiveness of object-oriented analysis, object-oriented design, and GoF's design pattern in designing and modeling neural network, deep learning, and reinforcement-Learning.

 ## Description
 - This is a demo code for my case study in the context of my website.